-Completion Ratio -- Students must successfully complete a minimum of 67% (NO rounding) of the cumulative credit hours attempted (cumulative earned hours/cumulative attempted hours).
+Students must successfully complete a minimum of 67% (includes rounding from 66.667%) of the cumulative credit hours attempted (cumulative earned hours/cumulative attempted hours).
 Grades of F, W, WF, U, I, and NR do not indicate successfully completed courses.
 They will be counted as attempted, but not earned hours.